 As a result, yellow birch possesses two essential criterias to gather up power, the durability of the wood and the flexibility of its fibers.

-To conclude, with the help of its flexible fibers and hardness, yellow birch bats demonstrate that they are resistant and keep their power while excusing at-risk contacts.
+To conclude, with the help of its flexible fibers and hardness, yellow birch bats demonstrate that they are resilient and keep their power while excusing at-risk contacts.

 Yellow birch is a tailormade wood for every baseball player, amateur or professional.
 This bat made from our favorite species, allies the hardness of maple and the flexibility of ash to make the most feared weapon on the diamond.
 We like to say it's the best of both worlds.